 As our CLOC borrowings are generally seasonal, interest rate risk typically increases during the months of November through March.
-While the market value of our CLOC borrowings is relatively insensitive to interest rate changes, interest expense on CLOC borrowings will increase and decrease with changes in the underlying short-term interest rates.
-We had no outstanding balance on our CLOC as of April 30, 2021.
+While our CLOC borrowings are relatively insensitive to interest rate changes, interest expense on CLOC borrowings will increase and decrease with changes in the underlying short-term interest rates.
+We had no outstanding balance on our CLOC as of June 30, 2022.

-Our long-term debt as of April 30, 2021, consists primarily of fixed-rate Senior Notes; therefore, a change in interest rates would have no impact on consolidated pretax earnings until these notes mature or are refinanced.
+Our long-term debt as of June 30, 2022, consists primarily of fixed-rate Senior Notes; therefore, a change in interest rates would have no impact on consolidated pretax earnings until these notes mature or are refinanced.

 The fixed-rate interest payable on our Senior Notes is subject to adjustment based upon our credit ratings.
 See Item 8, note 7 to the consolidated financial statements.